bdwain/uglify-bug/README.md

-## Demo of bug in uglify or webpack uglify plugin or babel-polyfill or chrome
+## Demo of bug in uglify reduce_vars option

-I started with create-react-app's canary build (because it needs webpack 2 to reproduce the issue).

-    create-react-app my-app --scripts-version react-scripts@canary

-I removed react and react-dom from the library because the bug was still there without them.

-By importing babel-polyfill in the entry point, a bug is caused in chrome 51 (no other versions seem to be affected).
-It only happens in production mode (yarn build, not yarn start).
-If the uglify js plugin is commented out, the bug does not happen.
+Index.js contains the source of babel-polyfill.
+The build minfies it with the reduce_vars option enabled.
+This causes a bug in chrome 51 (no other versions seem to be affected).

 in the console: